TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! tip "Getting the movie name in French in the file and/or folder name"

     Following the recommended naming scheme for your library, whether it's Plex, Jellyfin, or Emby, you can add the ISO-2 language code at the end of the movie name tag to display the movie name in the desired language.
     The tag should look like the following: `{Movie CleanTitle:fr}`.
-This work in both Folder and File name.
+This works in both Folder and File name.

 ---

 #### HD Bluray + WEB

-If you prefer High Quality HD Encodes (Bluray-720/1080p)
+If you prefer High-Quality HD Encodes (Bluray-720/1080p)

 - _Size: 6-15 GB for a Bluray-1080p depending on the running time._